Rhoban/onshape-to-robot/README.md

 * `robotName` specifies the robot name.
 * `additionalUrdfFile` specifies a file with xml content that is inserted into the URDF at the end of the file.
   Useful to add things that can't be modelled in onshape, e.g. simulated sensors.
 * `additionalSdfFile` the same but for the SDF output.
+The XML content is added inside the <model> part.

 Here is an example of configuration: